Entropy Geometry and Condensation in Wealth Allocation: Local Entropy Geometry and Stationarity

-The equilibrium wealth allocation is obtained by extremizing the entropy $S(\mathbf w)$ subject to the conservation of total wealth.
-Introducing a Lagrange multiplier $\lambda$ to enforce the constraint $\sum_i w_i = W$, we consider the variational functional
+The equilibrium wealth allocation of a specified macrostate vector may be studied by extremizing the entropy $S(\bm{w})$ subject to the conservation of total wealth.
+Introducing a Lagrange multiplier $\lambda$ to enforce Eq.~\eqref{eq:constraint}, we consider